vtraag/leidenalg/doc/source/intro.rst

 customizing to some extent the optimisation routines (see :ref:`Advanced`).
 Finally, it also allows to work with more complex multiplex graphs (see :ref:`Multiplex`).

+The Leiden algorithm extends the Louvain algorithm, which is widely seen as one of the best algorithms for detecting communities.
+However, the Louvain algorithm can lead to arbitrarily badly connected communities, whereas the Leiden algorithm guarantees communities are well-connected.
+In fact, it converges towards a partition in which all subsets of all communities are locally optimally assigned.
+Finally, the Leiden algorithm is also much faster, because it relies on a fast local move routine.